m3trik/Scripts_portable/docs/README.md

 * Add a shortcut somewhere in the main ui (with the ui name in the 'whats this' attribute).
 * Create corresponding class of the same name following the naming convention and inheritance of existing slot modules.

 The default hotkey for launching the menu set is f12.
 This is because I usually remap f12 to the windows key.
-This can be changed in the tk_main module.
+This can be changed in the tk_ module.